rutuja1302/BasicProjects/README.md

 # BasicProjects
-Trying to complete over 50 projects in various categories in Java.
+Trying to complete over 50 projects(in progess) in various categories in Java.

 List of projects -